freeCodeCamp/freeCodeCamp/guide/english/java/loops/for-loop/index.md

 * `initialization` - Initializes the loop and is executed just once, at the beginning.

 You can initialize more than one variable of the same type in the first part of the basic `for` loop declaration; each initialization must be separated by a comma.
+Remember that the variable(s) declared as the `initialization` will only be used within that `for` loop and nowhere else outside of the loop.

 * `expression` - Evaluated at the beginning of each iteration.
 If the `expression` evaluates to `true`, `Statements` will get executed.
 * `increment` - Invoked after each iteration through the loop.
 You can increase/decrease the value of variables here.
 Be sure the increment is working towards the expression value, to avoid an infinite loop.